Embracing Motherhood in the Quiet Moments

 Embracing Motherhood in the Quiet Moments ~ Those few and far between moments of motherhood when I can drink in the love of my children and fully cherish my role as mom.
 In these quite moments of mothering, as I lie here between my two little girls in bed; both holding a hand, cuddled deep into me and making me the center of their universe.
 I inhale the sweet smells of their childhood and grip their tiny sticky hands more tightly than I should and exhale with a sigh of appreciation at the gift of these two creatures.
 How I want these moments to last forever.
 Before I had my girls, I never realized how dynamic the mother/child relationship actually was.

-I look at my 6 year old, lying to my right, and I see a 16 year old looming.
-I can feel her childhood slipping through my fingers.
-As she lies there in her slumber, her angelic face relaxed, no sassing in sight, I can lose myself in that small face forever.
-She is so pleasing, imaginative and clever, the type of kid who simultaneously amazes and inspires you.
-She looks at the entire world with a child’s naivete and wonder.
-My sweet girl is the kind of child who leaves random sticky notes for me to find with “I Love you Mome” written on them in the endearing handwriting of a child.
-I always seem to find them just when I need them the most.
-In many ways, she is my savior.
-How I wish I could protect her from the hurts of the world and from the cruel realities and injustices that exist beyond our doorstep.
 Soon she will be taller than I am, but when I look at her, I always see the tiny newborn that they placed into my arms on the day that I became a mother.
 The day that my life changed forever.
 I may barely be able to carry her off to bed any more but I will always carry her in the space that she occupies in my heart.
 It was made for her.
 For as long as I take breath into my lungs, she will reside there.

-Motherhood is finding awe in the ordinary
+Embracing motherhood is finding awe in the ordinary.

-My 4 year old, lying in bed to my left, with her night mask on, looking like the world’s sweetest sleep bandit.
+My 4-year-old, lying in bed to my left, with her night mask on, looking like the world’s sweetest sleep bandit.
 How I wish I could keep her small forever.
 She brings joy to my world on a daily basis and I am eternally grateful for being allowed to be her mother.
 She is so strong, sensitive, and loud.
 Yet, shy when meeting someone for the first time.
 She is refreshingly, near brutally honest.
 This is one of her most endearing qualities.
 She becomes more and more like me every day.
 When she was born she was so round and full and now before me lies a waif like angel.
 She was once dark and covered in curls, now she is ethereal and light.
 She is ever changing and ever surprising and certainly, keeps us on our toes but she is like the air that I breathe; she sustains me.
 She gives me hope and happiness just to see her smile.
 She makes the world a better place just by being in it.

 In this moment, I realize that I need to be more present.
 These moments of motherhood are moving by quickly, years are passing like days and before I know it, I will not be able to lie here at night and watch them sleep; hear them breathe, know they are safe, fully employ this honor of being their mother.
 Motherhood has made me a better person in the world.
 I’m not afraid to say it out loud, my daughters are my greatest accomplishment and joy.
 I know that may sound antiquated but as I lie here looking at their tiny faces, so gentle, peaceful and perfect; I know that I have changed the world.
 I have made a difference.
 These girls are a gift to the world.
 They are the change that I want to see in the world.